A healthier semi-classical dynamics

-Such dynamics are consistent with a semi-classical description, in the sense that the standard rules of quantum and classical mechanics may be applied without modification to each system independently.
-However, defining consistent dynamics where the classical system is affected by the quantum one, i.e. experiences back-reaction, has been more problematic.
-In the case of gravity, the standard approach to define back-reaction is via the semi-classical Einstein equations, which source the Einstein tensor $G_{\mu \nu}$ by the expectation value of the stress energy tensor $T_{\mu \nu}$ \cite{moller1962theories, rosenfeld1963quantization} (we use units where $\hbar=c=1$, and $G$ here is the gravitational constant) The semi-classical Einstein equations can be derived from effective low energy quantum gravity when there is a dominant background gravitational field and fluctuations around it are small \cite{deWittQG, Kiefer:2004xyv, Veltman, Wallace:2021qyh}.
-Though the scope and limitations of the semi-classical Einstein equations are not precisely understood \cite{Hu:2008rga,HorowitzSC,Jordanstability}, they are commonly understood to fail when fluctuations of the stress-energy tensor are large in comparison to its mean value \cite{Ford:1982wu,Kuo:1993if,wald1977back, Hu:2008rga,HartleHorowitz}.
+Although the equations of semi-classical gravity can be derived from effective low energy quantum gravity, they are commonly understood to fail when fluctuations of the stress-energy tensor are large in comparison to its mean value \cite{deWittQG, Kiefer:2004xyv, Veltman, Wallace:2021qyh,Jordanstability,Ford:1982wu,Kuo:1993if,wald1977back, Hu:2008rga,HartleHorowitz,boucher1988semiclassical}.
 However, the case where the fluctuations are significant are often precisely the regimes we most wish to understand, such as in considering the gravitational field associated to Schrodinger cat states of massive bodies \cite{page1981indirect,Arndt}, or vacuum fluctuations during inflation \cite{Hu:2000ns, Perez:2005gh, KieferPolarski,Kiefer:2006je}.
-For these regimes, background field methods are not appropriate, and an alternate effective theory of the back-reaction of quantum matter on classical gravity is required.
+In these cases, the equations of semiclassical gravity fail because they fail to allow for a build up of correlations between the classical and quantum degrees of freedom, as depicted on the right-hand side in Figure \ref{fig:notthismain}.
+For these regimes, background field methods are not appropriate, and an alternate effective theory of semi-classical gravity is required.

-In order to study the success or failure of any theory of back-reaction, such as the semi-classical Einstein equations \eqref{eq: semiclassEinstein}, it must be emphasised that the consistency of the dynamics depends on both the classical and quantum equations of motion.
-For example, the quantum evolution of Equation \eqref{eq: cControl} only describes a consistent theory under the assumption that the corresponding classical evolution is independent of the quantum state.
-When the semi-classical Einstein equations are considered, the implicit assumption is typically that the corresponding quantum state is given by quantum field theory in curved spacetime, the analogue of Equation \eqref{eq: cControl} in this setting.
-Taken together, it is well known that this dynamics is not consistent and leads to violations of the standard principles of quantum theory, inducing a break-down of either operational no-signalling, the Born rule, or composition of quantum systems under the tensor product \cite{Gisin:1989sx, eppley1977necessity, 2016Tilloy, Kent2005, galley2021nogo}.